 Bones are Living Tissue

 Contrary to what some people think, bone is not a hard and lifeless substance.
 It is living tissue that is continuously renewed throughout life, reaching peak mass around age thirty.
 Later in life, bone tissue begins to break down faster than new bone can be formed due to an imbalance in bone remodeling.
-Remodeling is accomplished by cells known as osteoclasts, which absorb aging bone tissue, and osteoblasts, responsible for building new bone.
-If the process is unbalanced and the bone loss severe, a person will develop osteoporosis.
+Remodeling is accomplished by cells known as osteoclasts, which resorb aging bone tissue, and osteoblasts, responsible for building new bone.
+If the process is unbalanced and bone loss occurs, fracture risk increases.

 Which Form of Calcium is Best?

 Calcium is one of the minerals most often lacking in the American diet.
 Compared to other minerals, calcium is required in relatively large amounts.
 For adults, the Recommended Dietary Allowance (RDA) is 1,000 mg/day from all sources (food and supplements).
 Various forms of calcium are found in supplements, and there is much debate over which is best.
 In terms of absorption, various calcium salts (carbonate and citrate, for example) are absorbed about the same when taken with food.1 Calcium citrate is often touted as a superior form because it can be absorbed equally well without food.